mkirst/zotero-fibery-sync-api/README.md

 This integration also gives you access to some actions which you can use to automate stuff related to Zoteto:

 - **Add item to Zotero by DOI** - will add an item to your library based on a DOI that you provide (requires that you set up the integration using a Zotero token with write access)
 - **Add note to Zotero** - adds a note to your library containing specified text.
 You must provide the Zotero Key for a parent item that the note is about (requires that you set up the integration using a Zotero token with write access).
+The note will be a rich-text field (you can use Markdown templating to control is contents.)

 ## Limitations